-The cost of repairing flood damage can set homeowners back thousands of dollars to repair, but our flood damage insurance is affordably priced.
-Yet that's not the only thing that sets us apart.
-With our network of advisors in Alberta and beyond, you can expect exceptional service and expert advice about flood insurance coverage.
+The cost of repairing flood damage can set homeowners back thousands of dollars, which is why we provide reasonably priced flood damage insurance.
+But that’s not the only thing we have to offer.
+With our strong network of advisors across Rocky Mountain House and beyond, you’ll have access to the best customer service and expert advice on flood insurance coverage.
 After all, this type of insurance is relatively new to Canada, so you need to know more than just the price on the quote.
 As a co-operative for the last 70 plus years, we have plenty of experience putting our members and communities first—that’s why you should work with us!

-Get in touch with your local Co-operators advisor about flood insurance in Rocky Mountain House today and learn more about the ways in which we can protect your home and everything in it against the damaging effects of severe weather.
+Speak to your Co-operators advisor about flood insurance in Rocky Mountain House today and you'll see how we can protect your property against the effects of extreme and unpredictable weather.